 The illuminance threshold (symbol Et) is the smallest illuminance, required by the eye, for the detection of point sources of light against a background of specified luminance.
 The value of Et, therefore, varies according to lighting conditions.

 The transmission factor (symbol T) is defined, for a collimated beam from an incandescent source at a colour temperature of 2 700 K, as the fraction of luminous flux which remains in the beam after traversing an optical path of a given length in the atmosphere.
 The transmission factor is also called the transmission coefficient.
 The terms transmittance or transmissive power of the atmosphere are also used when the path is defined, that is, of a specific length (for example, in the case of a transmissometer).
-In this case, T is often multiplied by 100 and expressed in %.
+In the latter case, T is often multiplied by 100 and expressed in %.

-An aerodrome is a defined area on land or water (including any buildings, installations and equipment) intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft (International Civil Aviation Organization, 2013).
+An aerodrome is a defined area on land or water (including any buildings, installations and equipment) intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft (International Civil Aviation Organization, 2016).